RMITLibrary/easy_cite/markdown/ieee.md

 <!-- first accordion item -->
 ###### start-subtype-content

-The IEEE (Institute of Electrical and Electronics Engineers) referencing style is often used in electrical and electronic engineering, computer science and other technical fields.
-This IEEE guide is based on the *IEEE Reference Guide* that is freely available to view and download from the <a href="https://journals.ieeeauthorcenter.ieee.org/your-role-in-article-production/ieee-editorial-style-manual/">publisher's website</a> (click on *IEEE Reference Guide* option).

-The IEEE style is a **numerical** or **numbered** system.
-It requires that sources are acknowledged as an in-text citation by **numbering** them **consecutively** in the order in which they **first appear** in the body of work.
-For example, the first source is given number 1, the second source number 2, and so on.
-Each source is allocated a unique number.
-Once you give a source a number, the same number is used for the in-text citation whenever you refer to that source in the body of work.
-In the reference list at the end of your document, the source’s number appears in **numerical** order.

-**Important:** this is a guide only.
-To avoid losing marks, confirm referencing requirements with your educators.
+**Important: This is a guide only**.
+To avoid losing marks:

+- Confirm the referencing requirements of your School with your lecturer, and

+- Use <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">IEEE Reference Guide, 2022</a> (opens in a new tab)(PDF, 1.37Kb, 43 pages) to clarify referencing rules or if you need more examples.
+This guide is based on this publication.

+The IEEE (Institute of Electrical and Electronics Engineers) citation style is a **numbered** style where references are numbered [1], [2], [3] in-text and so on in the order of appearance in the body of the document.
+A **Reference List** at the end of the work provides full details of all references cited in-text.
+The references are ordered as they appear in the in-text references (in order of citation, not in alphabetical order).
+You need to follow this style when acknowledging your information sources.

 ###### end-subtype-content